Tunis Entry Requirements

 Prohibited Items

-- Illegal drugs and narcotics - severe penalties including imprisonment
+- Narcotics and illegal drugs - severe penalties including imprisonment

-- Pornographic materials - strictly prohibited
+- Pornographic material - strictly prohibited

 Restricted Items

-- Plants and plant products - may require phytosanitary certificates
+- Plants, seeds, and agricultural products - require phytosanitary certificates.

 Health Requirements